What we all can learn from women investors

-Compare your investing style with these insights.
+Compare your investing style with these insights

 All the more reason to celebrate this finding: “When women invest, they tend to have a better average annual return from their investments than men,” McGregor says.
-Several studies have shown that their portfolios outperform men’s by an average of anywhere from 0.4 percent to 1.8 percent annually.1 That may not seem like much, notes McGregor, but it can have a major impact over time.
+Several studies over the years have shown that their portfolios outperform men’s by an average of anywhere from 0.4% to 1.8% annually.1,2That may not seem like much, notes McGregor, but it can have a major impact over time.

 Women tend to be patient investors.
 They generally develop a strategy and stick to it, buying and holding for the long-term, rather than buying and selling reactively, or day trading.
-This “steady as she goes” approach requires fewer trades and so incurs fewer transactional fees, which can help to create better returns over time, McGregor notes.
+This “steady as she goes” approach requires fewer trades and therefore incurs fewer transactional fees, which can help to create better returns over time, McGregor notes.

 “Don’t let yourself end up regretting you hadn’t invested more,” Sabbia says.
-Women often play catch up as a result of the wage gap and caregiving responsibilities, which can limit their savings and investment opportunities.
+Women often play catch-up as a result of the wage gap and caregiving responsibilities, which can limit their savings and investment opportunities.
 “That’s why it’s so important for women to invest early and often, and to stay focused on making the money they earn work hard for them.”

 The Chief Investment Office, which provides investment strategies, due diligence, portfolio construction guidance and wealth management solutions for Global Wealth & Investment Management (“GWIM”) clients, is part of the Investment Solutions Group (“ISG”) of GWIM, a division of Bank of America Corporation (“BofA Corp.”).

 Bank of America is a Marketing name for the Retirement Services business of BofA Corp.

 Opinions and investment strategies referenced are subject to change.